Curved Page Divider

 You can offer to:

-- help with chores that have been piling up for them
+• help with the chores that have been piling up for them

 Most foster families also want to feel connected.
 One of the best ways to support them is through a simple text, call, or email.
-Just communicate with them, and ask how they are doing.
+Just ask them how they are doing.
 Let them know you are thinking of them, praying for them, or cheering for them.

-Talk about their needs and the needs of the foster children with other families in your community, and find a way to connect people to each other so that these children and families feel loved and supported.
+Talk with other families in your community about the needs of foster children and find ways to connect people so that these children and families feel loved and supported.

 Provide Monetary Support